2do2go/json-sql/docs/README.md

 var jsonSql = new (require('json-sql').Builder)(options);
 ```

-Options are similar to configure method options.
+`options` are similar to [configure method options](#available-options).

 ### build(query)

 Create sql query from mongo-style query object.

-Query is generated from template.
-Template is a set of blocks, where some blocks have own sub-templates.
-Most of blocks are optional.
-See list of available templates and blocks below.
+`query` is a json object that has required property `type` and a set of query-specific properties. `type` property determines the type of query.
+List of available values of `type` property you can see at [Queries section](#queries).

-Return object with properties:
+Returns object with properties:

 | Property | Description |
 | -------- | ----------- |